jbush001/NyuziProcessor/README.md

 <img src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

 Nyuzi is a GPGPU processor core implemented in SystemVerilog.
-It also includes a C++ toolchain based on LLVM, an instruction set simulator, software libraries, and verification tests.
-With a modern, pipelined design, it is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.
+This project also includes a C++ toolchain based on LLVM, an instruction set simulator, software libraries, and verification tests.
+It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki